- Beethoven Symphony No. 1 in C major, Op. 21

 The Eroica – or “heroic” – was on the leading edge of the Romantic period of music that followed it.
 Beethoven’s Symphony No. 3 was originally dedicated to Napoleon, whom Beethoven saw as the saviour who would free the downtrodden from the shackles of tyranny.
 But when Napoleon declared himself emperor of France, Beethoven is said to have torn up the dedication page in anger and disgust.
 Fighting his own personal despair – he was, by this time, becoming seriously deaf – Beethoven poured himself into his 3rd Symphony, declaring that his work would be his salvation.

-Lose yourself in this unforgettable evening of music from Ludwig van Beethoven, the musical superstar of the 19th century whose work has inspired, enchanted, and endured for over two hundred years.Learn more ›
+Lose yourself in this unforgettable evening of music from Ludwig van Beethoven, the musical superstar of the 19th century whose work has inspired, enchanted, and endured for over two hundred years.Learn more in the program notes ›